awslabs/gluonts/docs/tutorials/hyperparameter_tuning/hp_tuning_with_optuna.md

 print(time.time() - start_time)
 ```

-# Training deepar estimator
+## Re-training the model

-After getting the best hyperparameters by optuna, you can set them into the DeepAR estimator to realize the prediction of electricity dataset.
+After getting the best hyperparameters by optuna, you can set them into the DeepAR estimator to re-train the model on the whole training subset we consider here.

-## Training and predict

-Now we can retrain the model on the training data using the optimal hyperparameters.
-The next process consists of training the model, producing forecasts, and evaluating the results.

 ```python